saideh07/git-cheatsheet/README.md

 git clone  <remote repository address>

-(if you clone from a private repository make sure you set your ssh key config at remote repository or every other configs that you may need to do before cloning the code.)
+(if you clone from a private repository make sure you set your ssh key config at remote repository or every other configs that you may need to do before cloning the code.) whenever you want to commit anything, you should first add the corresponding files to your stage by: git add and for committing them: git commit as your code is ready to push on origin use: git push

 Q12: why do you use branches? and how can you merge them?